 Both the FTDX-9000 and the FTDX-1200 share the same IF frequency of 40.455 MHz.
 The correct G4HUP PAT board to purchase for the 1200 installation is the model PAT50M (G4HUP PAT board).
 If someone is not accustomed to working with small surface mount components.
 I highly recommend ordering the assembled version, and also an installation kit from Dave, G4HUP.
 The installation kit contains all the parts necessary to install the PAT board into the transceiver.
+Several individuals on the web, have directly tapped the IF on the FTDX-1200, without using the PAT board.
+IMO they do so in a haphazard manner.
+Directly tapping the IF, offers no protection or constant signal from the IF chain in your expensive transceiver.
+I recommend the PAT board for reasons set forth in this article published in RadCom.

 The addition of an IF out jack on the FTDX-1200 is not too difficult.
 Unlike the FTDX-9000, it is not necessary to remove any circuit boards or dissemble the radio beyond removing the cabinet.
 The installation is straight forward, and only requires a wire to be soldered between the PAT board to one leg of a relay, a wire soldered to a test point to provide DC power to the PAT board during receive, and a convenient ground connection to the PAT.
 The last connections are the two ends of a length of Teflon coax between the PAT board and a rear mounted SMA socket.
 All connections are made on the component side of the transceiver's main board.